 account_name : public-account-1 Private key: 5KfatbpE1zVdnHgFydT7Cg9hJmUVLN7vQXJkBbzGrNSND3uFmAa account_name : public-account-2 Private key: 5K1RA287ocAsZR36PxC7xKCwJ7jBbjrwNswznoi2DnR9uTEYWqu account_name : public-account-3 Private key: 5Hs5VxmZf3P87remYbduVU5TrsdDxyAc6gxYkU8NVP6SGtB1Lxj account_name : public-account-4 Private key: 5JnV8u1qP6J1mN9zYbcLDmcjtijJbFYMXFVURA6nqMTJcLKQkRx account_name : public-account-5 Private key: 5JaDAz6qfDwY64SuFhF5VVr98k77tZvETMx1DZEYwCj2U9H2Xb3 account_name : public-account-6 Private key: 5KNdLJzt6A5soo2RHBHbi7FksexxMGPh19gD75tfCwUKuEN2tth account_name : public-account-7 Private key: 5JFkwdzPNgxfdfpsNhhNjFZX1osT3o5NCZDGc6NQcsSkCVVGXnq account_name : public-account-8 Private key: 5JLZmqPbdicGnSGySVCVJxxDpkcbuQZEBuSfZDsPwL5KmZcwVP7 account_name : public-account-9 Private key: 5Hxwqx6JJUBYWjQNt8DomTNJ6r6YK8wDJym4CMAH1zGctFyQtzt account_name : public-account-10 Private key: 5JMpT5C75rcAmuUB81mqVBXbmL1BKea4MYwVK6voMQLvigLKfrE

-The pre-defined test accounts DCT amount range is: 50 DCT to 500 DCT.
-All the test accounts are checked on an hourly basis - in case the amount of DCT is below 50 DCT they are automatically credited to have 100 DCT.
+The pre-defined test accounts DCT amount is 10000 DCT.
+All the test accounts are checked on an hourly basis - when the balance falls below 50 DCT they are automatically topped up to 100 DCT.
 There is also max amount of DCT set to 500 DCT.

 Create your own Testnet¶